adrian98dybowski/praca_rekrutacja/README.md

 # praca_rekrutacja
-Repozytorium przeznaczone do zadań rekrutacyjnych do pracy
+Repozytorium przeznaczone do zadania rekrutacyjnego do pracy